Frequently Asked Questions

 Replace release-5.0.1.xml with your desired release version.

-Step 2: Configure manifest to use your repositories
+Step 2: Configure Manifest

 Modify the repo manifest to point to your custom repositories for lnxdsp-adi-meta and lnxdsp-scripts:

-$ cd ~/linux-dsp-own-repos/.repo/manifests/
+cd ~/linux-dsp-own-repos/.repo/manifests/

 diff --git a/default.xml b/default.xml